michaelhsmart/Docker-TF-Dev-Notes/docker_pycharm/docker_pycharm.md

 ### Initial Advice

-I strongly recommend you debug your dockerfile config files directly before moving on to using them to host the remote interpreter for PyCharm.
+I strongly recommend you debug your Docker environment directly before moving on to using it to host the remote interpreter for PyCharm.
 Docker problems are much harder to deal with through PyCharm than directly.

 ### Dockerfile

 This example uses the files in the subdirectory `example_2`.

-After building this image with `docker build . -t docker_pycharm:latest`:
+0. Build this image with `docker build . -t docker_pycharm:latest`:

-1. Create a an empty project folder ~/Project
+1. Create a an empty project folder ~/Project_Foo
 2. Open PyCharm and open that folder as an existing project.
 NOTE: There is currently a PyCharm limitation that prevents creating a new project specifically against a new Docker Interpreter: